Cray-HPE/docs-csm/operations/boot_orchestration/View_the_Status_of_a_BOS_Session.md

 }
 ```

-### Session status details
+## Session status details

-#### `error_summary`
+### `error_summary`

-Contains any error messages currently reported by nodes whether those are transient failures that will be retried or nodes that have reached a retry limit.
+Contains any error messages currently reported by nodes, whether those are transient failures
+that will be retried or nodes that have reached a retry limit.

-Nodes are grouped by error message, and each message includes a total count of nodes reporting that error as well as a comma separated list of nodes.
+Nodes are grouped by error message, and each message includes a total count of nodes reporting
+that error as well as a comma separated list of nodes.
 For errors on many nodes, the list of nodes will be truncated to the first few for readability.
+In this case, the specific [components](Components.md) can be examined to determine which ones
+are impacted by the error.

-#### `managed_components_count`
+### `managed_components_count`

 The number of components this session is responsible for.

-While the session is running, this is the current count and may decrease if other newer sessions take over responsibility for components.
+While the session is running, this is the current count.
+It may decrease if other sessions are
+started that take over responsibility for some of the components.

-For completed sessions this is the number of components that were tracked by the session until the session was complete.
+For completed sessions, this is the count at the time when the session completed.

-#### `status`
+### `status`

 Status can be either `pending`, `running`, or `complete`.
-Sessions are considered `pending` until the desired state of all associated components has been set.
+Sessions are considered `pending` until the

-#### `percent_*`

-The percent of the `managed_components` that are in the specified state.
+[`session-setup` operator](Operators.md#session-setup) has processed it and set the target states
+of all associated components.

-#### `start_time`
+### `start_time`

 This timestamp is set when the session is created.

-#### `end_time`
+### `end_time`

 This timestamp will initially be `null` and will be set when the session ends.

-#### `duration`
+### `duration`

 This lists the duration of the session in `h:mm:ss`.
-While the session is running, this will be the current duration, and the value is locked-in when the session completes.
+While the session is running, this will be the current duration;
+the value is locked-in when the session completes.